To instruct Rebecca please contact our clerks on +44 (0)20 7842 5555 or email email@example.com.

 Rebecca has been called to the Bar of England and Wales (2017) and to the Bar of Ireland (2019).

 Rebecca has a longstanding interest in technology.
 Prior to joining Chambers, Rebecca worked at Dropbox’s European Headquarters.
 While at Dropbox she worked with companies across different industries and with Fortune 500 companies located in Europe, the Middle East and South Africa.
-Her work focused on assisting clients in the large-scale deployment of cloud technology and covered issues such as data protection and data security.
+Her work focused on assisting clients in the large-scale deployment of cloud technology.

-Rebecca is a committee member of the Society for Computers and Law Women in Technology group.
+Rebecca is a committee member of the Society for Computers and Law Women in Technology group and a committee member of the Tech Disputes Network.

 Rebecca has published several articles on the topic of technology and the law in both national and international publications.
+She is also a contributing author to “The Law of Artificial Intelligence” (Sweet & Maxwell, 2020).
 She speaks regularly on the legal implications of emerging technologies such as quantum computing, AI and blockchain.

 Instructed as junior counsel in the Post Office Group Litigation (Bates & Ors v the Post Office Ltd (No 6: Horizon Issues) EWHC 3408 (QB)), a group action brought by over 500 current and former sub-postmasters who alleged defects in the Post Office’s retail and accounting computer system.